gelmio/oblivious-svelte/oblivious/Oblivious.md

 *Everywhere.*
 Creeping vegetation has coated the walls - inside and out - with living wallpaper.
 It’s an indoor garden of Eden.
-Parked in old living rooms are huge trees that have made the space their own - punching a hole in the roof as it grows to fill the space.
+Parked in old living rooms are huge trees that have made the space their own; punching a hole in the roof as it grows to fill the space.
 House after house, mansion after mansion, exploring them all; it’s all the same bittersweet scene.
-It leaves me with a sad smile at the tragedy of Liberia, yet the beauty of nature; it take's everything back once we're gone.
+It leaves me with a sad smile at the tragedy of Liberia, yet the beauty of nature; it takes everything back once we're gone.
 But if that was the beauty of nature over humanity, the beach is surely humanity over the beauty of nature.
 The sandy beach stretches away to a long vanishing point.
 Infinite stretch.
 A long row of palm trees separates the ocean from an inland lake.
 What should have been a beautiful stretch of pristine coastline has been soiled - literally - by shit.